-Problem Session
+- Problem Session

-4 sessions are scheduled.
-The problems will be uploaded on the web page and they will be dealt with in the classroom.
-The students will be selected randomly among those who present the results.
+- 4 sessions are scheduled.
+The problems will be uploaded on the web page and they will be dealt with in the classroom Students will work in teams and they will present the results in the class.
+For the presentation, students will be selected randomly among the members of the team.
 If the students are unable to explain the answers or fail to attend the classes, they will be scored negatively.
 Every session will be worth 0.5 points.

+- Laboratory Session

-Laboratory Session 4 sessions are scheduled.
-Assessment will be carried out by the presentation of a Laboratory Log and by taking a practice exam.
-The Laboratory log will be worth up to 1 point and the Practice exam will be worth up to 1 point.
+4 sessions are scheduled.
+Assessment will be carried out by the presentation of a Laboratory log book and by taking a practice exam.
+The Laboratory log book will be worth up to 1 point and the practice exam will be worth up to 1 point.